Most club golfers aren't blessed with tour pro swing speeds, hence the need for our guide to the best golf balls for slow swing speeds

 Best Golf Balls for Slow Swing Speeds

-Before we delve into what we think are the best golf balls for slow swing speeds, it might be handy just to clarify what kind of swing speeds we’re talking about.
+Before we delve into what we think are the best golf balls for those players that swing it a little slower than others, it might be handy just to clarify what kind of swing speeds we’re talking about.

 TrackMan has accumulated considerable data over the years, and last year stated that the average male golfer in the 14-15 handicap range has a swing speed of 93.4mph with the driver, generating 214 yards off the tee.
 So, anything down in the 80s would be in the slower half of the swing speed scale.